 During the Korean War, Bucknell University petitioned the Department of Defense to establish an official Army Reserve Officer Training Corps (ROTC) unit on campus.
 The unit began in 1951 and commissioned its first officer in 1952.

 In 1973, Susquehanna University became a partnership school with Bucknell.
 Their first commissioning took place in May of 1976.
-In 1974, Bloomsburg State College (now called Bloomsburg University) and Lycoming College became partnership schools.
-Bloomsburg commissioned their first officer in May of 1976, while Lycoming's first commissioning took place in July of 1977.
-In 1998, Pennsylvania College of Technology became the fourth Partnership School.
+In 1974, Bloomsburg State College (now called Bloomsburg University) became a partnership school.
+Bloomsburg commissioned their first officer in May of 1976.

 Each year, the Bison Battalion commissions new Second Lieutenants to serve in either the Army, Army Reserve or National Guard.